HEMANTH-S-KUMAR-1/Professional-Weather-Dashboard/CLOUDFLARE_DEPLOYMENT.md

 Add the following environment variables:

 - `OWM_API_KEY`: Your OpenWeatherMap API key (required for the API functions to work)
+  - Must be a valid API key from OpenWeatherMap
+  - You can get a free API key by signing up at [OpenWeatherMap](https://home.openweathermap.org/users/sign_up)
+  - New API keys may take up to 2 hours to activate
+  - Key should begin with numbers and letters, be about 32 characters long
+  - Verify that it has access to the following APIs:
+    - Current Weather Data
+    - 5 Day / 3 Hour Forecast
+    - Air Pollution API
+    - Geocoding API
+  - Keep this key secret as it has usage limits
+  - If you encounter API errors, verify this key is set correctly
 - `NODE_VERSION`: 18.20.8 (or your preferred Node version)

+After deployment, you can verify your API key is working correctly by visiting the `/api-test` endpoint of your deployed site.
+For more comprehensive API diagnostics, visit the `/diagnostics` page.

 ### 4. Advanced Settings (Optional)